technix/atrament.ink/docs/ink-scripting.md

 // define a constant
 CONST GOLD_COIN_VALUE = 100

-// use constant in the game
+// use a constant in the game
 This sword costs {5 * GOLD_COIN_VALUE} coins.
 ```

 ## Conditions

 You may use conditions to change text and show/hide choices.
-Conditions can involve variables and knot or stitch names (they are boolean variables with are set to `true` after visiting them).
+Conditions can involve variables and knot or stitch names (they are boolean variables that are set to `true` after visiting them).

 ### Conditional text